 As a huge fan of beets, I wanted to bake with them.
 You may think this Chocolate Beet Loaf is strange or some new age food blogger fluff.
 I dare you to search your great aunt’s or grandmother’s recipe box.
 Or go to the library and pick up an old cookbook.
 I guarantee you’ll find PLENTY of baking recipes that use chocolate and beets.

-Now that I’ve established that the idea of baking with chocolate and pureed beets has been together for a long time and that this quick bread is super yummy – you can try this recipe and one day I’ll try my grandma’s recipe too.
+Now that I’ve established that the idea of baking with chocolate and pureed beets has been together for a long time and that this beet bread is super yummy – you can try this recipe.

 - 1 1/2 cups granulated sugar